Listen to this story being read by Polly Taylor, here.

 At the time, I didn’t even really know what 'stealthing' was, I just knew that it felt wrong.
 I felt violated and small, but it was still hard to pinpoint how wrong.

-I live in New South Wales, where the laws are still ambiguous around stealthing.
+I live in New South Wales, where the laws were ambiguous around stealthing at the time.
 It didn’t feel like there was anyone I could turn to or anything concrete that could make me feel protected.

 The word stealthing wasn’t even a part of my vocabulary.
 I had no words to describe what had just happened to me.
 I just remember feeling so unclean in the aftermath.
 I just kept showering as if water and soap could wash away an unwanted pregnancy or STI.